ibm-cloud-docs/vpc/vpe-cross-account.md

 				},
 				{
 					"name": "serviceName",
-					"value": "<service-name, such as eventstreams-cdp-dev>"
+					"value": "<service-name, such as cloud-object-storage>"
 				}
 			]
 		}